BlueMorning/supervision_system_for_industrial_printing/README.md

 the productivity by facilitating the decision making.
 The SGR system :
 - Provides real time production indicators to produce the required quantity and avoid wasting resources
 - Tracks the production incidents and identify the weaknesses helping the maintenance team to prioritize their actions
-- Allows all the teams to share the same information in order to communicate and organise more efficiently
+- Allows all the teams to share the same information resulting in a better communication and organisation
 - Helps the decision makers to refine their strategy and choice of investment by prodviding more than 50 different PKIs

 ## Technical stack